-Located below Hauser dam, this famed stretch of the Missouri River is just 30 minutes north of downtown Helena.
-Known for its large brown and rainbow trout that live below Hauser dam.
-These fish can grow quite large.
-Trout in the 30 inch range are very possible when casting large streamer flies. .
-The scenery is spectacular, with towering cliffs, long deep pools and rolling hillsides providing the perfect backdrop for a day of fishing.
+Located below Hauser dam, this famed section of the Missouri River is just 30 minutes north of downtown Helena.
+Known for its large brown and rainbow trout.
+Trout over the two foot mark are very possible when casting large streamer flies.
+The scenery is spectacular, with towering cliffs, long deep pools and rolling hillsides providing the perfect backdrop for a day of Streamer fishing the Land of Giants.

-Access to the Land of Giants
+Access to the Land of the Giants

-Rods and Reels for Giants
+Rods and Reels for Big Trout

-Land of Giants Streamer Fly Selection
+Land of Giants Streamer Fly Selection and Tacics

 A variety of patterns and colors can be effective in the Land of Giants and Holter Lake.

 - Woolly Bugger: The Woolly Bugger is a classic streamer fly that deserves a place in every fly box.
 Its versatile design imitates a variety of prey, including leeches, minnows, and small baitfish.
-The Woolly Bugger’s marabou tail and palmered hackle create lifelike movement in the water, making it an irresistible offering for rainbow and brown trout.
+The Woolly Buggers marabou tail and palmered hackle create lifelike movement in the water, making it an irresistible offering for rainbow and brown trout.
 Black , brown and olive are top producers on the Missouri River.

 - Sculpzilla: The Sculpzilla is an excellent choice for imitating sculpins, a favorite food source for brown trout.
 This streamer fly features a big profile, with a heavily weighted head and a rabbit strip tail.
 The Sculpzilla’s realistic appearance and enticing movement make it a go-to fly for targeting larger, trophy-sized brown trout like we have at the Land of Giants.